Amsterdam wants to keep cut-through traffic out of the western ring of canals with a ‘pile plan’

 The effect of both initiatives has been studied, says district administrator Micha Mos (Centre).
 “The first results show that the pile plan indeed ensures that there are no longer any through routes for cut-through traffic.
 As a result, the total amount of car traffic in the residential areas is expected to decrease by 15 to 25 percent.
 It is getting busier on the connecting roads around the neighbourhoods.”

-According to Mos, it could very well be that the travel time for motorists will increase due to the poles.
+According to Mos, it might very well be that the travel time for motorists will increase due to the poles.
 “On paper it will be.
 And that’s part of it.
 But at the same time there will be fewer cars, we expect, which will increase driving comfort.
 You are not chasing a tourist who delays everyone.”

 Vulnerable quay walls